-This is a 'sweet' change from the same old bread crumb breading!
-Simple, sweet and crrrrunchy!
+This is a "sweet" change from the same old bread crumb breading!
+Captain Crunch chicken is simple, sweet, and crunchy!

-This is a 'sweet' change from the same old bread crumb breading!
-Simple, sweet and crrrrunchy!
+This is a "sweet" change from the same old bread crumb breading!
+Captain Crunch chicken is simple, sweet, and crunchy!

 If you follow the recipe the way it is, this is a 1*, however, with the addition of the following you will have better results.
 I based my rating on those additions.
 You need to make the Captain Crunch cereal very, very fine.
 With that also grind up very fine regular Corn Flakes.
 Mix those together.
 Also make an egg wash to dip the chicken into.
 Finally, mix a little flour, garlic powder, onion powder and freshly ground black pepper, together.
 Order should be: egg wash, flour mixture, cereal mixture.
 Also, I fry my tenders instead of baking them.Read More